MohmaedSobhy/WallPaper-App/README.md

 🔍 **Image Search**
 Search for specific wallpapers using keywords.
 Whether it's nature, art, or abstract, find the perfect image that suits your style.

-🖼️ **Photo Editing**
-Customize your wallpapers with our built-in editor.
-Adjust brightness, contrast, and colors to make the image truly yours.

 📤 **Share Images**
 Share your favorite wallpapers with friends and family.
 Spread the beauty with easy sharing options directly from the app.